Esther Saville Allen

+Esther Saville Allen (née, Saville; pen names, Winnie Woodbine, Etta Saville, Mrs. S. R. Allen; December 11, 1837 - July 16, 1913) was an American author from New York.
+Known as a prolific writer of both prose and verse, she began publishing at the age of ten and later contributed to periodicals and newspapers under various pen names.
+After moving to Arkansas, she published her works under the name "Mrs. S. R. Allen".
+She was also a prominent figure in charitable causes, and upon her death, she became the only woman buried in the Little Rock National Cemetery at the time.

 Biography

 Esther (nickname, "Etta") Saville was born in Honeoye, New York on December 11, 1837.
 Her parents were Joseph and Esther Redfern Saville, both from England.
 Her father contributed to British journals of his time.
-Before Esther Saville was ten years old, she made her first public effort in a poem, which was published.
+Before Allen was ten years old, she made her first public effort in a poem, which was published.
 At the age of 12 years, she wrote for Morris and Willis a poem which they published in the "Home Journal."
 While studying in Western New York and Rushford, New York, she wrote and published many poems under the pen-name, "Winnie Woodbine."

-She became a teacher in the public schools of western New York and continued to write for eastern papers, assuming her proper name, "Etta Saville."
+Allen became a teacher in the public schools of western New York and continued to write for eastern papers, assuming her proper name, "Etta Saville."
 She moved to Illinois in 1857 and she taught in public schools there until she married in 1859.
-After her marriage to Samuel R. Allen, a lawyer in Erie, Illinois, all her literary productions appeared under the name of "Mrs. S. R. Allen."
+After her marriage to Samuel R. Allen, a lawyer in Erie, Illinois, all her literary works were published under the name of "Mrs. S. R. Allen".
 In 1872, she removed to Little Rock, Arkansas.
 Much of her work has been widely copied and recopied.
 Devoted to charity, organized and practical, her writings in that cause promoted the institution and development of useful work, or revived and reinvigorated it.

-She died at Little Rock, Arkansas, July 16, 1913, and was buried next to her husband in the Little Rock National Cemetery.
-At the time, she was the only woman to be buried in the local National Cemetery.
+She died in Little Rock, Arkansas on July 16, 1913, and was buried next to her husband in the Little Rock National Cemetery.
+At the time, she was the only woman to be buried in the cemetery.